 Technical support vital for entrepreneurs

-The event opened under the auspices of Shaikh Salim bin Aufit al Shanfari, Chairman of Dhofar Municipality amid presence of senior OCCI officials, private and public sector business representatives and a large number of owners of small and medium enterprises and business owners.
+The event opened under the auspices of Shaikh Salim bin Aufit al Shanfari, Chairman of Dhofar Municipality, in the presence of senior OCCI officials, private and public sector business representatives and a large number of owners of small and medium enterprises and business owners.

 The workshop, according to organisers, was the first step in activating the role of the Technical Support Unit of the OCCI in Dhofar with a view to integrating all the sectors to achieve desired goals.
 “With the rapid growth and development of the business sector in the Sultanate and growing competitive level in various sectors, there is an urgent need for an entity like this as a key player to support and develop companies.
 This kind of support is more useful in innovative projects as also in building regional and global partnerships because building smart technology in business management has become an urgent necessity.”

-Hussain Huthaith al Batahari, Chairman of OCCI Dhofar, gave an outline of the OCCI’s approach to promote the national economy through innovative and sustainable projects.
+Hussain Huthaith al Batahari, Chairman of OCCI Dhofar, gave an outline of the OCCI’s approach towards promoting the national economy through innovative and sustainable projects.
 “It is necessary to invest in a technical support initiative aimed at improving the business environment in Dhofar Governorate in particular and the Sultanate in general.
-This can be achieved by providing a range of services and means of support for existing companies Ii the governorate and enhance cooperation and partnerships between companies of all sizes and related institutions.”
+This can be achieved by providing a range of services and means of support for existing companies in the governorate and enhance cooperation and partnerships between companies of all sizes and related institutions.”

 He also called for creating an environment for business in Dhofar, achieving institutional excellence and efficient resource management, and said, “We hope that this meeting will be the beginning of cooperation between all parties involved in achieving the objectives of this initiative.”